A week in Malta: The perfect 7-day Malta itinerary

 MID-RANGE: Solana Hotel & Spa

-We spent one night in this stylish 4-star hotel.
-They have newly renovated rooms, two restaurants, a spa with a heated pool and also a rooftop pool overlooking the city.
+We loved our stay in this stylish and modern hotel in the center of Mellieha.
+They have two restaurants, a nice spa with a heated pool and a rooftop pool overlooking the city.

-Wrap up your week in Malta with a relaxing day at Mellieha.
+Wrap up your week in Malta with a relaxing day, either on Ghadira Bay Beach near Mellieha or the brand new Noma Island.

 7-day Malta itinerary map